DanielRings/ReusableLaunchSystem/README.md

   Duration: 3.02 seconds
   Altitude: 2.82 meters

+  Notes: The code for my first flight was pretty crude.
+The basic idea was to increase the thrust until there was a detectable liftoff, decrease the thrust for the rest of the flight, and cut the throttle when the target mission time had been reached.
+I knew it was an inconsistent approach and I intended to fix it after I had written the more advanced flights.
+But because my programs became incrementally more sophisticated, I decided to not rewrite my early flights and instead keep their original form to showcase the learning process I went through.

   Flight 2
   Duration: 8.02 seconds
   Altitude: 5.75 meters

+  Notes: The second flight was so inconsistent that I spent more time tweaking this program than any other except for the seventh flight (the lateral diversion one).
+Similar in structure to the first flight, but with dramatically higher error, this program sometimes shoots 15 meters into the air and other times doesn't lift off the pad.
+Part of the inconsistency stems from KSP's inconsistency in launch conditions - but the real world isn't consistent either.
+This program proves the need for a different approach.

   Flight 3
   Duration: 29.34 seconds
   Altitude: 40.03 meters

+  Notes: It was during this program that I discovered what PID controllers were.
+This flight was a breeze after I implemented one.
+Thrust is obviously the output of this PID, and I decided to use altitude as my input.
+Although I didn't know what it was called at the time, I implemented a linear setpoint ramping on the descent.
+This led to small, repeated bursts of thrust as the rocket comes down.
+I didn't want my flights to sound like V-1s, so I looked for a way to smooth out the thrust in the next flight.

   Flight 4
   Duration: 33.94 seconds